I did a brief post previously about Tools of the trade. Here I follow with my Tricks of the Trade!

 The Wow impact:

 Make your whole spices go a long way by grinding into powder certain whole spices like cinnamon, cardamom and mace.
 Keep these in an airtight container and instead of using them in the start of dishes like for keema or rice, sometimes it’s lovely to sprinkle it at the end where the aroma is so captivating and heady you will only need a little bit but it will give your curry the hit right at the end when it’s tantalising your nose.
 Plus no biting into them or picking them out.
 I don’t use all the whole spices at the start of a curry…I often put these powders in with the onions for optimum flavour so nobody bites into them.

 Oil or No oil; Sweating spices is not same as frying spices.
 The spices will not cook appropriately.
-You will taste the spice but not in the developed way which gives the dishes its true character.
+You will taste the spice but not in the developed way which gives the dishes its true depth and character.

-Even if you use the minimum oil it still needs to be cooked out so it releases its natural oils which change in its profile over cooking process.
+Even if you use the minimum oil it still needs to be cooked out so it releases its natural oils which change in its profile over the cooking process.